SirDickensBottomskew/ISDMProject/Assignment.md

 * RMs need to call customers who might be interested in the product offering that the RMs offer because they do not want to call a customer and advertise a product that may not interest the customer, potentially losing out on a sale

-* RMs need to see customer profiles because it is easier to help the customer make an appropriate purchase if the RM is able to know the customer's needs and wants.
+* RMs need to view and update customer profiles because it is easier to help tailor a purchase to the customer.

 ### Employee: ![alt text](https://raw.githubusercontent.com/SirDickensBottomskew/ISDMProject/Samer-EmpathyMaps/IMG/Employee%20Empathy.PNG 'Employee Empathy Map')